stefanocoretta/phd-project/tracegram-pilot/code/process-egg.praat.md

 deggPointProcess = noprogress To PointProcess (periodic, peaks): 75, 600, "yes", "no"
 ```

-The raw EGG is filtered and smoothed using a triangular smooth, and from this the DEGG is calculated.
-Two PointProcess files are also created, which roughly mark each glottal period in the EGG and DEGG.
+The EGG PointProcess object is looped through, and the time of each EGG minimum is obtained.
+The glottal period (glottal cycle duration) is calculated as the time between two consecutive EGG minima.

 ```praat "period loop"
 selectObject: eggPointProcess